 It is the same with a lot of people I know.
 Because you are reading this I think maybe for you too.

 Otherwise, silk is so beautiful, the texture the greatest and the luster – I could go on and on.

-I knew an aunty who always was decked up in silk clothes and immaculate to boot.
+I knew an aunt who always was decked up in silk clothes and immaculate to boot.
 So I asked her the secret.
 Here are the tips she was kind enough to give me.

 Can silk be washed?